tetrapod00/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 lost.
 As a result, you'll need to use the Advanced Import Settings dialog to associate the renamed material to the existing extracted material.

-The above can be done in the dialog's **Materials** tab by selecting the material, enabling **Save to File**, then specifying the save path using the **Path** option that appears after enabling **Save to File**.
+The above can be done in the dialog's :tab:`Materials` tab by selecting the material, enabling **Save to File**, then specifying the save path using the **Path** option that appears after enabling **Save to File**.